Erik Chisholm: Early life and education

 Erik Chisholm was the son of John Chisholm, master house painter, and his wife, Elizabeth McGeachy Macleod.
-He left Queen's Park School, Glasgow, at the early age of 13 due to ill-health but showed a talent for music composition and some of his pieces were published during his childhood.
+He left Queen's Park School, Glasgow, at the early age of 13 due to ill health but showed a talent for music composition and some of his pieces were published during his childhood.
 He had piano lessons with Philip Halstead at Glasgow's Athenaeum School of Music, now the Royal Conservatoire of Scotland, and later studied the organ under Herbert Walton, the organist at Glasgow Cathedral.
 By the time he was 12 he was giving organ recitals including an important one in Kingston upon Hull.
-The pianist Leff Pouishnoff then became his principal teacher and mentor.
+The pianist Lev Pouishnoff then became his principal teacher and mentor.
 In 1927 he travelled to Nova Scotia, Canada, where he was appointed the organist and choirmaster at the Westminster Presbyterian Church, New Glasgow, and director of music at Pictou Academy.

 A year later he returned to Scotland and from 1928 to 1933 he was organist at St Matthew's Church, Bath Street, Glasgow, later renamed Renfield St Stephen's and now St Andrew's West.
 In 1933 he was appointed organist at Glasgow's Barony Church; however, as he had no School Leaving Certificate, he could not study at a university.
 Due to the influence of his future wife, Diana Brodie, he approached several influential music friends for letters of support for an exemption to enter university.
 In 1928, he was accepted to study music at the University of Edinburgh, under his friend and mentor, the renowned musicologist Sir Donald Tovey.
 Chisholm graduated with a Bachelor of Music degree in 1931 and as Doctor of Music in 1934.
 While at university, he had formed the Scottish Ballet Society in 1928 and the Active Society for the Propagation of Contemporary Music in 1929 with fellow composer Francis George Scott and Chisholm's friend Pat Shannon.
 From 1930 to 1934 Chisholm also worked as a music critic for the Glasgow Weekly Herald and the Scottish Daily Express.